miguelitodev/index.docs/languages/english/learning-with-tv-series/SpongeBob.md

 > More fascinating

 ### Compound adjectives
+Its made by two words

+Example: Giant-screen - has a big screen a giant screen

+Two hours - just time

+Two
 ## Words

 **Ordered:** we use this when we bought something on the internet like the tv, so we did a order, but we can use too in a restaurant too, to make a order of food